3 Hare Court is committed to providing high-quality training for those wishing to pursue a career at the Bar.

 Pupils are encouraged to use the knowledge of members, their relationships with clients, and marketing skills to forge their own relationships and ensure their own professional development.

-Pupils are encouraged to become involved in contributing to news articles on Chambers’ website and social media platforms and to attend networking events.
-Pupils are also actively involved in seminars provided by members of Chambers.
+Pupils are encouraged to become involved in contributing to news and articles on our website and social media platforms, and to attend networking events.
+Pupils are also actively involved in seminars provided by our members.

-In the link below, Rory Turnbull and Nicholas Leah discusses their experience of pupillage at 3 Hare Court
+In the link below, Anna Gatrell and Tabitha Hutchison discuss their experience of pupillage at 3 Hare Court:

 Back to the top